Echo is open to everyone. Connect Phantom only when you want to submit an official guess, track attempts, and qualify for reward validation.

 Every clue surfaced by every investigator is preserved.
 The Discoveries archive grows daily.
 Theories collide.
 Patterns emerge.
 The truth — if there is one — will be found together, or not at all.

 Clues surfaced by the community across live sessions.
-Mysterio's own autonomous thoughts appear at the top in real time.
+Echo fragments and archive transmissions appear here in real time.
 Some are true.
 Some are bait.
 The community catalogs them all.